vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Invest in CPU!

-I cannot emphasise this enough: **invest in CPU!** Now open your dashboards, look at the metrics of your most recent Elasticsearch hammering session in production, and tell me whether you are disk I/O, memory, or CPU bound?
+I cannot emphasize this enough: **invest in CPU!**.
+Now open your dashboards, look at the metrics of your most recent Elasticsearch hammering session in production, and tell me whether you are disk I/O, memory, or CPU bound?
 I am not telling you to use a 32-core machine with an inferior SATA disk drive and 8 GB